buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 UX Collective, which gathers **‘curated stories on user experience, usability and product design’**, offers a wealth of information on the design of all things UX +/ UI, and **Gabriel Tomescu’s [‘Anatomy of a Credit Card Form’](https://uxdesign.cc/the-anatomy-of-a-credit-card-payment-form-32ec0e5708bb) takes the ubiquitous credit card form we meet, day-in day-out, and presents an exhaustive analysis of credit card patterns**.
 It’s required reading should your project require payments of any kind.

-When designing a credit card pattern, you’ll need to include the following:
+When designing a credit card pattern, you should include the following:

 + An indication of what cards are accepted.
 + The name on the card.
-+ A card number (which you can dynamically format, to help the user).
++ A card number (which you can dynamically format, with spaces between four digit groups, to help the user).
 + The card’s expiry date.
 + The card’s security, or CVV, code.